teamniteo/handbook/apps-we-use/openvpn.md

 #### Windows
   * OpenVPN desktop client from [OpenVPN downloads].

+## Request Niteo configuration files

+Ask @zupo to create and send your personal OpenVPN configuration files.

-## Import configuration
+## Import configuration files

-Instructions for importing the `.ovpn` configuration files.
+Instructions for importing the `.ovpn` configuration files into the OpenVPN client.

 #### MacOS and Windows
   * Double-click on an `.ovpn` file and follow the instructions.